GLOBAL MARKETS-World stocks break 500 barrier, oil camps at 2-1/2 yr high

 By Marc Jones

-LONDON, Nov 7 (Reuters) - The global rally in stocks showed no sign of slowing on Tuesday, as upbeat investors pushed the most widely-tracked index of world stocks up for a ninth straight day and it sailed past the 500-point barrier.
+LONDON, Nov 7 (Reuters) - The global rally in stocks showed no sign of slowing on Tuesday, as upbeat investors pushed the most widely-tracked index of world stocks up for a ninth straight day and sailing past the 500 point barrier.

-The latest leg of the run came as Japan’s Nikkei hit its best level since 1992, Germany’s DAX scored a record high and Monday’s 2-1/2 year top in oil prices lifted European resources stocks again.
+The latest leg of the run came as Japan’s Nikkei hit its best level since 1992, Germany’s DAX scored a record high and the rest of Europe gained as a 2-1/2 year high in oil prices lifted resources stocks again..

-All three of Wall Street’s major indexes were also preparing to reopen at all-time highs again as the now 500-point MSCI 47-country ‘All World’ index added 0.2 percent to its almost-20 percent rise for the year.
+All three of Wall Street’s major indexes had closed at record peaks overnight too and the now 500-point MSCI 47-country ‘All World’ index, was up 0.2 percent having soared almost 20 percent this year.

 “You’ve had almost a perfect backdrop for equities,” said Pictet Asset Management’s global strategist Luca Paolini.